bardock/Bardock.Caching.Proxies/README.md

 Use a `CacheProxyCollection` in order to abstract access to a collection of cache items

-	// Define a proxy for database users caching for 1 second
+	// Define a proxy for database users and cache them for 1 second
 	// Use user ID (int) to identify each item var proxy = new CacheProxyCollection<int, User>(
 		dataLoadFunc: id => Db.Users.Find(id),
 		cache: Cache.AspNet,
-		keyPrefix: "DateNow",
+		keyPrefix: "Users",
 		expiration: TimeSpan.FromSeconds(1));

     var v1a = proxy.GetData(1);